-Twenty minutes later, she was loaded with everything you could need for a late night meal, from cereal to chocolate to corn chips.
+Twenty minutes later, she was loaded with everything you could need for a late-night meal, from cereal to chocolate to corn chips.
 Satisfied, she ventured back to her hotel.

-"Today I'm celebrating 18 years since being hit by a bus in the head," she wrote alongside the image.
-"Always wanted to be the kind of girl who stopped traffic.
+"I'm celebrating 18 years since being hit by a bus in the head.
+Always wanted to be the kind of girl who stopped traffic.
 Just preferably not with my face."

 The photo was taken on West’s road to recovery, "but doesn’t reveal the three skull fractures, leaking brain fluid, the cerebral hemorrhage and hematoma, the busted teeth, broken capillaries, the wounds that wouldn't knit, the endless nights of excruciating pain, the months of therapy to regain gross motor skills".